 We all get that mad panic of not knowing what to do with the kids and grandkids during their vacation and school holiday times.
 We thought the same and came up with these fun photography tutorials they can help out with.

-These free tutorials are all inspired by our iPhotography Home Projects online photography class which you can find more about it here.
+These free tutorials are all inspired by our iPhotography Home Projects online photography class.

 Warning about this video – It could get a little messy, but it’s worth it!